The Richaven herd was founded in 1993 by Richard Bown with the goal of breeding the best pedigree Holsteins.

 The Ayrshires have also enjoyed success in the show ring winning breed championships at the South West Dairy Show, Royal Show and the Dairy Event on two occasions, as well as interbreed at the Welsh Dairy Show.
 More recently Loukat Lucky Ex96 has stood breed champion at Agri-Scot twice, while the top accolade was Lucky winning interbreed champion at the Livestock Event 2013.

 Loukat Lucky Ex96 was breed champion at UK Dairy Expo, Carlisle in 2015 and breed champion at UK Dairy Day 2016.

-The younger generation of the Bown family, Dan and Hannah, are very keen on the farm with Dan having returned from a working trip to New Zealand and once again now working at home full time.
+The younger generation of the Bown family, Dan and Hannah, are very keen on the farm with both of them now working at home full time.
 They have both shown their enthusiasm in the show ring with success in showmanship classes.

 Alongside the dairy herd the family also run a successful haylage business, producing top quality haylage for racing and eventing yards, as well as running a livery yard on an outlying farm and running an agricultural contracting service.
 Recently the family have also ventured in to Beef Shorthorns, with two herds founded, the Richaven herd and Dan’s own Hanley herd.